-The Douglas County West Community Schools is committed to offering employment and educational opportunities to its employees and students in a climate free of discrimination.
-Accordingly, unlawful discrimination, harassment or retaliation of any kind by District employees, including, co-workers, non-employees (such as volunteers), third parties, and others is strictly prohibited and will not be tolerated.
+The Douglas County West Community School District is committed to offering employment and educational opportunity to its employees and students in a climate free of discrimination.
+Accordingly, unlawful discrimination, harassment and retaliation of any kind by District employees, including, co-workers, non-employees (such as volunteers), third parties, and others is strictly prohibited and will not be tolerated.